Spring Birdathon: How to Participate in 2014

 - Donations can be made online, and also by check or cash mailed or brought to the SCVAS Headquarters.

-- Please ensure that you and your sponsors mark your name and team on any donation so you can be credited.
+- Please ensure that you and your sponsors mark your name on any donation so you can be credited.

 - Any donation sponsoring the entire team will be equally divided among all registered team members.